BrianDBradley/UnixPrograms/README.md

-# HEEEELLLLLP 11 and 14
+# We did it, we did it, we did it, yeah!
 11. doesnt make sense, it's not gonna display anything.
 I think its a fuck up on his part, or maybe its intentional. none of the file lines end in "programing"
+     - yeah he just fucked this one up I'm pretty sure.
+We've followed instructions exactly as told so I'm not worried about it
 14. I cant get this one, but I wanna go running, so I'll come back to it

-## Added some screenshots of slides to the repo
-Some png files of screenshots of the slides for easy access.
-That way we don't have to go find them each time
+     - fixed, had to add -E after grep
+Pretty sure that's everything.
+I'll probably go back and check it one more time just to make sure but I think we're good.
+### Don't forget to add your serial number up at the top

 Execute the file
 • chmod +x HW2.sh